-This month, Plant Based for the Planet comes to Montclair – an event in which 12 restaurants in town take part of a climate initiative that encourages locals to choose plant-based dishes.
+This month, Plant Based for the Planet launched in Montclair – an event in which 12 restaurants in town are taking part of a climate initiative that encourages locals to choose plant-based dishes.
 The initiative is presented by Planted Society and in partnership with Humane Montclair + the Montclair Office of Environmental Affairs.
 The month-long program is happening now and runs through March 31st.
-Learn how you can take part in Plant Based for the Planet and be entered to win prizes.
+As the event comes to close, powerful voices in the climate change conversation — including NJ State Senator Cory Booker, Farm Sanctuary founder Gene Baur, climate author Glen Merzer, and Harvard Lecturer Sparsha Saha — have expressed their strong support for the event.
+Learn more about Plant Based for the Planet and the strong support it has received from local leaders.

 The purpose of Plant Based for the Planet is to educate the Montclair community about the value of choosing plant-based options.
 This is why the coordinators partnered with a variety of restaurants to have options for everyone, including Italian, Mediterranean, Portuguese, Indian, Thai, French, Southern cuisine, + so much more.